-First of all, you need to figure out how long your curtain rod needs to be.
 Start by measuring the width of your window at the top edge, from outer frame to outer frame.
-Continue by adding at least four inches on each side.
+Continue by adding at least four inches on either side.
 Then move these positions upwards another 4 inches.
-This position is considered by many to be the recommended minimum measurement.
-No matter what kind of curtains, rods, or rails you have.
+This position is considered by many to be the recommended minimum measurement, no matter what kind of curtains, rods or rails you have.

 With those perfectly measured pencil markings around your windows, it’s time to get creative.
 The way you use your curtains to frame your window can affect your entire interior.
 For example, you can try moving your pencil marks outwards a few inches, both in width and height.
 If you then hang your curtains on the side of the window, while making sure they cover the frames, it will create an illusion that makes your window appear bigger.
 Much in the same way, placing the pole too close to your window's top edge will make the window appear smaller.

 The height and width of the pole's placement will of course decide the measurements of your curtains as well.
 The longer the rod, the more fabric you’ll need.
 That goes for the height too.
 Therefore, make sure your curtain rod can handle the weight of your curtains.
 If they’re too heavy, you might need extra brackets to support it all.

 What is a telescopic or extendable curtain rod?

 These are curtain rods whose length is adjustable.

 How much bigger should a curtain rod be than the window?

 To go beyond the window frame and prevent light from sneaking through, curtain rods should extend beyond each side of the window by about 4 inches.

 Can you hang curtain rods without drilling holes?